 We can get it to accept all traffic by running the following two commands:

-6. Once you have your Raspberry Pi’s IP Address, go to the following web address in your favorite web browser, make sure to swap out my IP address (192.168.1.105) with your own.
+6. Once you have your Raspberry Pi’s IP Address, go to the following web address in your favorite web browser.

 Setting up SAMBA for the Pi Print Server